sid-shakthivel/sid-shakthivel-blog/posts/ERA.md

 ### Dictionary

 I wanted to work with an API this project, so what better for a reading app then an inbuilt dictionary.
-I was used to working with `fetch` in javascript, so making and parsing an API request seemed daunting however stack overflow came to the rescue detailing exactly how to do it.
-I ran into a few deserialisation bugs due to not having optional types but once those worked the dictionary worked perfectly.
-The API I used was https://dictionaryapi.dev/.
+I was used to working with `fetch` in javascript, so making and parsing an API request didn't seem too daunting and stack overflow came to the rescue detailing exactly how to do it.
+I ran into a few deserialisation bugs due to not having optional types but once those worked the dictionary worked perfectly.The API I used was https://dictionaryapi.dev/ which provided a lot of useful data including not only mutiple meanings but also synonyms and antonyms.

 ### Core Data

 The final major feature I wanted to add was the ability to save work and this forced me to use core data but luckily this wasn't too complex.
 All I had to do was setup an entity and load it in.
 I used an array of transformable structs.
 Note that in order to update a transformable struct, it must be deleted and readded.
 From there, it was a matter of creating a new `File Explorer` view with a modal to edit and delete and piping `NavigationLinks` from the saved data.
 I ran into some weird bugs in which the Link didn't work but repositioning the `NavigationView` seemed to fix it.

-That's about it well apart from dark mode and perfecting the colours.
-Creating this app was quite fun and gave me a good knowledge into developing for ios, computer vision, user experiance and lot's of serialisation (unfortunately).